 If we did not buy regular season coverage, can we purchase a tournament only policy through Sadler & Company that will meet the above referenced requirements?

-Yes, Sadler & Company has a special tournament policy for both Accident and General Liability that will meet the above referenced minimum recommendations.
+Yes, Sadler & Company has a special tournament policy for all star teams which includes both Accident and General Liability that will meet the above referenced minimum recommendations.
 This policy can be purchased for a single all-star team.
 The cost for both the Accident and General Liability policies for the tournament coverage is exactly the same as the cost for such policies during the regular playing season.
-Please note that this special tournament policy will be limited to "tournament coverage" only and will terminate once your teams have been eliminated from Dixie Youth Baseball sanctioned post-season tournaments.
-Because the coverage is limited to "tournaments only", it will be necessary for you to include as part of your league name the words "All-Star Teams" (ex: Anytown Dixie Youth All-Star Teams).
+Please note that this special tournament policy will be limited to “tournament coverage” only and will terminate once your teams have been eliminated from Dixie Youth Baseball sanctioned post-season tournaments.
+Because the coverage is limited to “tournaments only”, it will be necessary for you to include as part of your league name the words “All-Star Teams” (ex: Anytown Dixie Youth All-Star Teams).